dobin/antnium/README.md

 ## Wingman

 Wingman is basically the Client, but without direct connection to the C2.
-It can connect to an existing client on localhost:50000 (more sure its started, if Campaign.AutoStartDownstreams is false)
+It can connect to an existing client on localhost:50000 (make sure its started, if Campaign.AutoStartDownstreams is false)

 Connects to localhost port 50000:
 ```